Ledgerback/DGSF/daoindex/Whitepaper/V0.9 Working Draft/04 Problem Statement.md

 > Over time, we expect DAOs to transition elements of socialware into trustware and expand the code-at-the-center of their organization, but this will take time, technological advancements, trial and error, and continued mistakes and iterations.

-And even when empirical data is presented to show issues inthe DAO ecosystem, very rarely does any signifcant change occur in DAO practices.[^23] Without any measureable expecations or standards of organizing practices, backed by empirical data, there is little reason for DAO practices to systemtically change at an ecosystem level.
+And even when empirical data is presented to show issues inthe DAO ecosystem, very rarely does any signifcant change occur in DAO practices.[^23] Without any measureable expecations or standards of organizing practices, backed by empirical data, there is little reason for DAO practices to systemtically change at an ecosystem level.[^50]

 This lack of measurable expectations may also be a reason why DAOs generally default to conventional ownership strcutures (though, this could also be for funding), rather than experimetning with altenrative ownership structures.